 In Years 1 and 2 you will take core modules in:

-In Year 3 you will take core modules in:
+In Year 3 you will take a core module in:

-You will also take three or four modules from the following options: Animal Ecology, Marine Biology, Animal Cell Biology, Microbiology, Animal Physiology.
+You will also take five modules from the following options: Animal Ecology, Marine Biology, Animal Cell Biology, Microbiology, Animal Physiology, Population & Community Ecology.

 In your final year you will undertake an independent research project and study between four or six advanced modules from a range of options which currently include: